Pakistan military exercises: Sea Spark

 Exercise Sea Spark is largest of the naval exercises periodically conducted by the Pakistan Navy to simulate naval warfare and the protection of the country's maritime border.

 In 2012 the exercise took place in the North Arabian Sea and started on 17 September 2012.
 The navy officials stressed that exercises were aimed at assessing "operational readiness" and providing an opportunity to the officers and sailors to operate in a multi-threat environment and to exercise their responses accordingly.
 The navy deployed all active-duty combatant ships, submarines, fighter jets and the special operations forces, including the entire division of Marines and the naval establishments to cover the entire gamut of naval operations.
 The exercise also included the joint involvement of the army and air force for special joint operations.
 The navy put special emphasis on conventional and non-conventional war games, including the features of army and air force pitching against navy to determine the naval capabilities in joint operations in specific threat environment.

 Shamsheer-e-Behr

 Exercise Shamsheer-e-Behr is a biannual naval war game conducted in Karachi.
 It focuses on testing the Navy's field exercises, and incorporating them into naval strategies.

 Tahaffuz-e-Sahil

 Exercise Tahaffuz-e-Sahil is a periodic naval exercise demonstrating and testing techniques for protection of the coast.
 In 2015 the exercise focused on protecting the port at Gwadar.

 Air force

 The Pakistan Air Force has several major recurring military exercises:

+Exercise Indus Shield

+Exercise Indus Shield is a large scale international aerial warfare exercise held by the Airpower Centre of Excellence (ACE) at Sargodha.

+ACES Meet

+The ACES Meet is a multilateral air exercise hosted and organised by the Pakistan Air Force.